 You may be able to take the edge off your pain by taking a pain reliever like acetaminophen (ex.
 Tylenol) or ibuprofen (ex.
 Advil).
-Always follow the advice of your doctor and read the
+Always follow the advice of your physician and read the

 Rinse your mouth with warm water to wash away smaller fragments.
 Call us immediately.
-We will work quickly to relieve your pain, heal your injury, and restore your tooth.
+We will work quickly to relieve your pain and restore your tooth.

 Frequently Asked Questions

-There are dental first aid tips found above– however, the best first step is always to give us a call!
-We will give you guidance over the phone to help alleviate your pain, save your tooth, and get you here as quickly as possible.
+There are dental first aid tips found above however, the best first step is always to give us a call!
+We will give you guidance over the phone to help alleviate your pain, save your tooth and get you here as quickly as possible.